-Among the perks of keeping Ponytail Palm as an indoor plant is that it can survive without water for a while, and it is an excellent natural air purifier.
+One of the perks of keeping Ponytail Palm as an indoor plant is that it can survive without water for a while and is an excellent natural air purifier.

 A low amount of sunlight, indirect sunlight, and intermittent watering is good enough for the growth of the palm.

 Also called a Mediterranean Fan Palm and Dwarf Palm, its botanical name is Chamaerops humilis.

 This European palm has an elegant appearance, with its large leaves spread up to 2 feet on 4 feet high stems.

 To grow effectively, this plant needs filtered sunlight and moist soil.